26 years, 00 months, 00 days

 The sound of the whistle drowns out his question, and the train pulls to an abrupt stop.

 "Last stop, Hogsmeade," a magically-enhanced voice booms throughout the corridor.
-"First years, make your way to the carriages."
+"First years, make your way to the boats at Black Lake Dock."

 "Damn," Draco moans.
 "I have to go find Crabbe and Goyle."